aya-prover/aya-dev/note/old/unfiled.md

 For example, to calculate the WHNF of some term, the `WHNFer` skips certain subterms to save calculations.
 We achieve this by overriding the default logic in `apply` when implementing `EndoFunctor`.

-It is also common to deal with all `Var` that occurred in a `Term` during traversal.
+It is also common to deal with all `IsVar` that occurred in a `Term` during traversal.
-One can utilize the `VarConsumer` interface that in addition to `TermConsumer`, requires specifying the logic of consuming a general `Var`.
+One can utilize the `VarConsumer` interface that in addition to `TermConsumer`, requires specifying the logic of consuming a general `IsVar`.